JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/EtherChannel.md

 - PAgp (Port Aggregation Protocol):
 	- PAgp is a Cisco proprietary protocol used to create EtherChannel links

 	- PAgP can operate in two modes:
 		- Desirable Mode:
-			- The switch actively attempts to form an EtherChanne
+			- The switch actively attempts to form an EtherChannel

+		- Auto Mode:
+			- The switch waits for the other switch to initiate the formation of the EtherChannel

+# Configuring EtherChannel on a Cisco Switch